wxjiao/ParroT/README.md

 <!---
 :parrot:
-# ParroT: Translating During Chat Using Large Language Models
+# ParroT: Translating During Chat Using Large Language Models tuned with Human Translation and Feedback
 --->

 :fire: **Update**
+- [2023/09/23] Fixed the streaming mode for **local** large datasets, which originally supports only datasets in Hugging Face Datasets; need to use `--max_steps` instead of `--num_train_epochs` due to the IterableDataset type.
 - [2023/07/14] Incorporated [`flash-attention`](https://github.com/wxjiao/ParroT/blob/master/transformers/examples/pytorch/language-modeling/run_clm_llms_flash.py) into BLOOM for long-context training; observed about 20-30% speedup with other settings fixed.

 <details>